bhattlab/lathe/README.md

 First, install miniconda3.
 This is an environment management system that should keep everything organized.

+Then install snakemake.
+This can be done with:

+	pip install snakemake

-Once installed, clone this github directory to some location where it can be stored permanently.
+Next, clone this github directory to some location where it can be stored permanently.

     git clone https://github.com/elimoss/metagenomics_workflows.git

-Then enter the newly downlaoded mustache directory
+Then enter the newly downloaded directory

     cd metagenomics_workflows

-And create the new conda environment with
+And create the new conda environments with

+	conda update conda
-	conda env create -f envs/environment.yml
+	conda env create -f <absolute path to>/envs/mgwf.yaml

-Future updates can be done with
-	conda env update -f envs/environment.yaml

 Now activate the environment with

-    conda activate mgwf
+    source activate mgwf

-(This is a step that must be repeated whenever using any metagenomics workflow.)
+This is a step that must be repeated whenever using any metagenomics workflow.

-This repository is forked from elimoss/metagenomics_workflows.
-To sync updates,

-	git fetch upstream
-	git checkout master
+If there are dependency issues, please check for environment updates by running

-	git merge upstream/master
+	git pull
+	conda env update -f envs/mgwf.yaml